Abesuden/University-of-North-Florida/compilers/proj3/README.md

 #### Create .y file

-*This file contains the context free grammer (CFG)*
+*This file contains the context free grammar (CFG)*

 ```
 fileName.y
 ```
-Note: The term "lexum" represents the grammer such as *varName,* and the term token represents the catagory such as *ID*
+Note: The term "lexum" represents the grammar such as *varName,* and the term token represents the category such as *ID*

 #### Create .tab.c file